rzshrote/pybrops/WISHLIST.md

-# List of things that would be nice to include in PyBrOpt
+# List of things that would be nice to include in PyBrOpS

 1. Pedigrees - including kinship calculation
   * Represent as a directed graph